refractionPOINT/lce_doc/docs/index.md

 For a wider view of what's possible in LimaCharlie, check out the [Features Overview](features.md).

-From an infrastructure point of view, here are the core components of the platform:
+Here are the core components of the platform:

 ### Sensors